-Our long-term debt credit ratings by Duff & Phelps Credit Rating Co. ("DCR"), Standard & Poor's Corporation ("S&P") and Moody's Investors Service Inc. ("Moody's") remain A-, BBB and Baal, respectively.
-PHH's long-term and short-term credit ratings remain A+/F1, A+/D1, A-/A2 and A3/P2 with Fitch IBCA, DCR, S&P and Moody's, respectively.
+Our long-term debt credit ratings by Duff & Phelps Credit Rating Co. ("DCR"), Standard & Poor's Corporation ("S&P") and Moody's Investors Service Inc. ("Moody's") remain A-, BBB and Baa1, respectively.

+Following the execution of our agreement to dispose of our fleet segment, Fitch IBCA lowered PHH's long-term debt rating from A+ to A and affirmed PHH's short-term debt rating at F1, and S&P affirmed PHH's long-term and short-term debt ratings at A-/A2.
+Also, in connection with the closing of the transaction, DCR lowered PHH's long-term debt rating from A+ to A and PHH's short-term debt rating was reaffirmed at D1.
+Moody's lowered PHH's long-term debt rating from A3 to Baa1 and affirmed PHH's short-term debt rating at P2.
 (A security rating is not a recommendation to buy, sell or hold securities and is subject to revision or withdrawal at any time).